Create a package for your machine install

 CPUSH (Join-Path $Boxstarter.LocalRepo mwrock.DefaultInstall.1.0.0.nupkg)

 Boxstarter saves all packages to its LocalRepo property.
-Now cpush will find the .nupkg file and upload it to the Chocolatey feed.
+Now cpush will find the .nupkg file and upload it to the Chocolatey community feed.
 See Publishing Packagesfor more details regarding package publishing and using different feeds.

 Install the Package anywhere